For downloads on Eating out, our Festive supplement, and Adapting your own recipes,

 What’s in food?

 Excessive intake of protein must be avoided in CKD.
 Historically and on rare occassions a low protein diet has been advised for patients with renal failure.
 We don’t usually do this.
-This is explained in diet for the failing kidney.
+This is explained in diet for the failing kidney. edit

 - In CKD protein intake should be moderate – not high, not too low.
 Read more about diet for the failing kidney and in CKD.